CylonicRaider/basebot/MANUAL.md

   (or list of strings) to reply with.
 - A handler function processes the match and returns nothing (but has side effects, or stores the `reply` closure for later use).

+### Shared state

+Apart from storing state globally (which is frowned upon), the callbacks (in fact all the ones mentioned above which have a `meta` argument) can access the `MiniBot` (or `Bot`) instance used as the `meta['self']` member.
+In addition, the following callbacks may be specified for the bot to handle state initialization / cleanup:

+- `init_cb` is a function invoked once the bot connects for the first time.
+  It takes a single positional argument, namely the bot instance going to run.
+- `close_cb` is similarly invoked at the very end of the bot's main loop with it as the only argument.

 ## Further reading